asymptotik/asymptotik-drag-and-drop/README.md

 -->

 ## Updates

+### 0.2.1 -> 0.2.2

+* dragStarted lifecycle event is not called on DropZones that return YES to shouldDragStart.
+* Cleaned up examples.

 ### 0.2.0 -> 0.2.1

 * Fixed an issue in Sample 2 which caused a crash.
 This code was left in after the refactor from 0.1.0 -> 0.2.0 by mistake.